24 Perennial Plant Combinations That Look Amazing All Summer Long

 Sadly, most perennials die back to the ground after the first hard freeze.
 This means that your border in cold climates will look bare for several months of the year.
 Instead of having nothing to look at during the long days of winter, team some low-growing evergreens with your perennial flowers.
 During the spring and summer, the evergreens will provide consistent color and in the winter, they'll keep the color show going.
 In this border, a variety of dwarf junipers and arborvitae stand guard over clumps of daylilies and other flowers.

 Include Tender Perennials

 Large leaved cannas make a dramatic statement in any garden.
-These heat-loving plants are perennial in frost-free regions, but they must be dug and stored over the winter in the north.
+These heat-loving plants are perennial in frost-free regions, but they must be dug and stored over the winter in the north (because they are not cold hardy, they are called tender perennials).
 Available in standard types that can grow 6-8 feet tall and dwarfs that stay below 4 feet tall, cannas are easy to squeeze into the flower border.
 In this garden, a mass of red- and green-leaf cannas form a wall of color at the end of a long, serpentine perennial border.

 Building a gorgeous garden isn't like building an ark.
 You don't need two of everything to make a big impact.
 Instead, group your favorite perennials in large drifts or clumps that take your breath away when they all bloom at the same time.
 This border, for example, stands out because it contains a solid ribbon of more than 20 Oriental lilies behind a large clump of blue-gray eryngium.